 - Define, monitor and control implementation of the Comprehensive Customer Value Proposition Model.

-Operations and it committee
+Operations and IT Committee

 - Review operational and technological continuity.

-- Analyze, evaluate and plan IT projects.
+- Analyze, plan and evaluate IT projects.